Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

-Finally, we consider a proposed terrestrial experiment, described in Ref.~\citep{Pino2018}, which we refer to as the ``Pino" experiment in this paper.
+We also consider a proposed terrestrial experiment, described in Ref.~\citep{Pino2018}, which we refer to as the ``Pino" experiment in this paper.
 This table-top experiment concept would use an all-magnetic scheme to perform a double slit experiment with a macroscopic sphere.
 We take the example experimental parameters listed in Appendix~A of Ref.~\citep{Pino2018} as our parameters.
 Namely, we assume a sphere of Niobium with radius 1 micron and $2\e{13}$ nucleons.
 We assume a separation of $290~\rm{nm}$ and a free-fall time of $0.483~\rm{s}$.
-The goal for this experimental concept is to measure the decoherence from gravity.
-Thus, we let the self-gravity of the sphere define the minimum acceleration: $a_{\rm{min}} = GM/r_{\rm{cloud}}^2 = 2.5\e{-12}~\rm{m/s}^2$.
+The goal for this experimental concept is to measure the decoherence from the self-gravity of the sphere, but it is not clear if this experiment could produce a phase measurement as well.
+Here we assume it will be able to measure a phase, but like MAQRO, the number of independent phase measurements per shot is $N_{\rm{ind}} = 1$.
+Then its phase sensitivity is: $\sigma_\phi = 1$.

+Finally, we consider a current terrestrial experiment, an atom interferometer drop tower described in Refs.~\citep{Asenbaum2020, Overstreet2022}.
+This experiment, which we refer to as the ``Stanford" experiment in this paper, drops $^{87}$Rb atoms in a 10~m tower to perform the interferometry measurements.
+They use $4\e{6}$ atoms and have a free-fall time of $1.91~\rm{s}$.
+The cloud radius is $2\e{-4}~\rm{m}$ and the separation between the clouds is $0.067~\rm{m}$.
+From the number of atoms, we assume a phase sensitivity of $\sigma_\phi = 5.0\e{-4}$.
+This is within an order of magnitude of the phase calculated via Eqn.~\ref{eqn:phi_sens} and their reported acceleration sensitivity per shot of $a_{\mathrm{min}} = 1.4\e{-10}~\rm{m/s}^2$.